ipdb/ipdb-tx-spec/docs/transactions/source/common-operations/json-serialization.rst

 There are several JSON standards, notably RFC 7159 and ECMA-404.

-For JSON serialization and deserialization, the IPDB Protocol follows what RapidJSON does.
+For JSON serialization and deserialization, the IPDB Transaction Spec follows what RapidJSON does.
 `RapidJSON <https://github.com/Tencent/rapidjson>`_
 is a fast C++ JSON library.
 According to `the RapidJSON documentation <http://rapidjson.org/>`_,